Angel’s Trumpet | The Mystical Hanging Flower Blooming in Latin Festivals

 - Origin: South America (Andean region)

-- Appearance: Angel’s Trumpet grows as a shrub or small tree, reaching heights of 2–6 meters.
-Its flowers hang downwards and come in various colors, including white, pink, orange, and yellow.
-The flowers can grow up to 20–30 cm long and emit a sweet fragrance.
-The leaves are large, dark green, and slightly hairy.
+- Appearance: Angel’s Trumpet grows as a shrub or small tree, reaching 2 to 6 meters in height.
+The flowers hang downward and appear in various colors, including white, pink, orange, and yellow.
+Each bloom can reach 20–30 cm in size and is known for its sweet fragrance.
+The leaves are large, dark green, and slightly hairy in texture.

-- Blooming Season: It blooms for an extended period from spring to autumn, and in warmer regions, it can flower year-round.
+- Blooming season: It flowers for an extended period from spring to autumn, and in warm regions, it may bloom throughout the year.

 Cultural Significance Around the World

 Angel’s Trumpet was introduced to Europe in the 16th century.
-The name “Angel’s Trumpet” was inspired by its magnificent appearance and delightful aroma.
-Spanish explorers brought the plant from the Andes, and it quickly gained attention in European courts and botanical gardens.
+Its name, “Angel’s Trumpet,” was inspired by its magnificent appearance and fragrance.

 Gardening Advice